ESPRI-Mod/docs/mkdocs/docs/esgf/cert_mgmt.md

 * Certificate request

-Just ask to the IPSL' support for a SSL certificate renewing.
+Just ask to the IPSL support for a SSL certificate renewing.

 * Certificate installation